realchonk/microcoreutils/README.md

 # Narrowly-POSIX complient UNIX tools
 This project aims to be as POSIX complient as possible.<br>
-There are no extra options than described by POSIX,<br>
+There are no extra options other than described by the POSIX standard,<br>
-but there are some extra programs (like init).
+but there are a few extra programs (like init).

 ## Building/Installation
 ### Configuration